eiffel-community/eiffel-intelligence/wiki/running-rules-on-objects.md

 A GUI for this feature is also implemented in [Eiffel Intelligence front-end](https://github.com/eiffel-community/eiffel-intelligence-frontend) but only visible when above property is set to true in the backend (this application).

-## Check if testRules are enabled on the selected instance
+## Check if testRules Are Enabled on the Selected Instance

 Using the following endpoint one can check if rule tests are enabled in the Eiffel Intelligence instance.

     curl -X GET http://<host>:8090/rule-test

-## Test JMESPath expression on given Eiffel event
+## Test JMESPath Expression on Given Eiffel Event

 This endpoint allows to test the result of a JMESPath expression of an event.